rreece/markdown-memo/02-basics.md

 Starting a page or section
 -------------------------------------------------------------------------------

-Just open up or create a first `md` file in that directory like `01-introduction.md`, and start typing.
+Just open or create a first `md` file in that directory like `01-introduction.md`, and start typing.
 Each file should probably correspond to a webpage or section in the document, and in that case, it should begin with an `h1`-level heading (section), denoted with